jeremyhilado/ga-capstone-project-frontend/README.md

 ## Project Description

-An app where users can leave reviews and ratings for businesses as well as create business listings.
+An app where users can create business listings and leave reviews about their experiences with them giving all other users "the rundown" on what those businesses are all about.

 ## GitHub Repo Links